particle-iot/docs/src/content/tutorials/device-os/device-os.md

 ## Versioning
-New features, security patches, and bugfixes are introduced to new versions of Device OS regularly by the Particle team.
+New features, security patches, and bug fixes are introduced to new versions of Device OS regularly by the Particle team.
 These changes to Device OS are bundled into _releases_ that are versioned using [semantic versioning](http://semver.org/) best practices.

 Device OS versions that are suffixed with `-rc.x` are called _prereleases_ ("rc" stands for release candidate).
 These prereleases contain the changes that will eventually become a default release, but still need more thorough usage and testing.
 We recommend that you **do not** flash prereleased firmware to your production units deployed in the field.